Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 Durability:

 CODA sensors are made with high-quality materials, like metal in the CDF-10B.
 This makes them strong for extreme environments.
-They can withstand various weather conditions, including rain, snow, and strong winds, without significant degradation in performance.
-This durability means fewer replacements and less maintenance.
-This makes them affordable in the long run.
-They are useful for things like environmental monitoring stations.
-These stations need to operate constantly for long periods.
+They can handle different weather conditions, like rain, snow, and strong winds, without losing much performance.

 Flexibility: